stacey-w-taylor/synapseDocs/_articles/views.md

 To return to the current version, click **Go to the current version** in the top left of the version history.

-To share a version, copy the url at the top of the page to share with other Synapse users, or you can [mint a DOI]({{ site.baseurl }}{% link _articles/doi.md %}) for the selected version.
+To share a version, copy the URL at the top of the page to share with other Synapse users, or you can [mint a DOI]({{ site.baseurl }}{% link _articles/doi.md %}) for the selected version.

 ###Delete a Version
 To remove a version, navigate to **Entity View Tools** and select **Version History**.
 Click on the "x" on the right hand side of the table to delete a specific version.

 Once deleted, a version number cannot be reused.
-Any url or Wiki links pointing to a deleted version will break.
+Any URL or Wiki links pointing to a deleted version will break.

 ## Insert a View into a Wiki